 Desired Qualifications of Volunteer

-- Knowledge of social enterprises
+- Knowledge of water management techniques

 - Experience working cross culturally in developing countries